- About Extension

 Food for Lane County, founded in 1984, is dedicated to eliminating hunger by creating access to food by soliciting, collecting, rescuing, growing, preparing, and packaging food for distribution through a network of social service agencies and programs

 The program enables low-income families to buy nutritious food with Electronic Benefits Transfer (EBT) cards.
-Food stamp recipients spend their benefits to buy eligible food in local retail food stores.
+SNAP recipients spend their benefits to buy eligible food in local retail food stores.

 Women, Infants, and Children (WIC) Nutrition Program